Brake Post Office stowage van

 A brake Post Office stowage van is a type of rail vehicle built for use in a travelling post office.
+The principal features were an open interior for the stowage of mail bags before or after sorting (but not for the sorting operation itself); and a compartment for the train guard, equipped with a handbrake.
+Some were also provided with traductor arms and/or nets for the transfer of mail pouches between lineside equipment and the van.

+Three were built by the Great Western Railway in 1933; one of them was written off in 1940, and a similar replacement was built that year.
+Originally, they did not have either nets or traductor arms, but both of these were fitted in 1946.
+They were used on the Great Western TPO service (Paddington to Penzance) until 1959, after which they were used on the Southern Region between London and the ports in Kent.
+They were withdrawn around 1972.
+One of these – the 1940 replacement – has been preserved.

 British Rail built nine of these vehicles between 1959 and 1968, to two similar designs, both based on the Mark 1 coach design.
 They were numbered in the range 80450-80458.
 Following the Great Train Robbery, vehicles from 80456 onwards featured a revised design with smaller windows.

 In the early 1970s, British Rail introduced the TOPS classification system.
 Vehicles were given the TOPS code NU, followed by an A if they were air-braked, V if vacuum-braked, or an X if they had both air and vacuum brakes.

 Preservation

 All three of the latter-build Mk1 vehicles have been preserved.
 Also a survivor from GWR has also made it into preservation.